ArtificialIntelligenceCoder/sha3/readme.md

-pro tip- i made this so one can create a hash from a bunch of different strings and go vertical- for example the 3rd or 8th or last value of the hash return.
+pro tip- i made this so one can create a hash from a bunch of different strings and go vertical- for example the 3rd or 8th or last value of the hash return. the math to this is mind blowing.